XProtect behavioral flop

 On December 12, 2025, macOS Tahoe 26.2 (25C56) reached General Availability.
 The fix was also backported to macOS Sequoia 15.7.3 (24G419) and macOS Sonoma 14.8.3 (23J220) in aligned security updates:

 Now, let’s talk about what this database actually contains.
 Here’s the kicker: behavior events are recorded once per process since startup.
-The database doesn’t log repeated activities; it logs the first unique fingerprints since boot.
+The database doesn’t log repeated activities; it logs the first unique fingerprints of each rule since boot.

 I only restart my Mac a handful of times between updates.
 Over a 28-day period, XPdb recorded more than 3,000 unique events.
 Each event contains forensically detailed telemetry: executable and responsible executable paths, SHA256 hashes, CDhashes, signing identifiers, team identifiers, notarization status, and timestamps.

 More than half of those events?
 Clipboard access.
-Ironic, for a company that popularized ⌘X, ⌘C and ⌘V. The rest is a mix of standard outgoing network connections, keychain queries, browser activities, temporary directory execution—none of which were really suspicious.
+The irony, for a company that popularized cut ⌘X, copy ⌘C, and paste ⌘V. The rest is a mix of standard outgoing network connections, keychain queries, browser activities, temporary directory execution—none of which were really suspicious.

 Among the flagged binaries are Apple’s own Finder, Spotlight, Safari, Xcode, Photos, Numbers, Keynote, TestFlight, Remote Desktop, and dozens more.
 When your security software flags your platform binaries, one might wonder who’s watching the watchers.

 Now extrapolate this to Apple’s installed base of over 100 million Macs.
 Every Mac has a different software footprint.
 Every software update changes the SHA256 hash and generates a new event.
 Much of this data is redundant with existing Gatekeeper assessments.
-And the telemetry still flows: disabling it in Privacy Settings doesn’t matter when there is a SIP-protected feature flag and a direct upload path anyway.
+And the telemetry still flows: disabling it in Privacy Settings doesn’t matter when there’s a SIP-protected feature flag.

 What about developers or security researchers with custom tooling?
 Their project builds light up like Christmas trees in this system.

-Across the global fleet, we’re talking about a comprehensive catalogue of every unique executable that ever triggered a Bastion rule on every Mac, complete with cryptographic identifiers, developer attribution, and timestamps—from systems with opted-out telemetry.
+Across the global fleet, we’re talking about a comprehensive catalogue of every unique executable that ever triggered a Bastion rule on every Mac, complete with cryptographic identifiers, developer attribution, and timestamps—even on systems with opted-out telemetry.

 The ecological footprint of legitimate clipboard accesses on the planet is not zero.